Phew, this website is a labor of love and largely a one-woman show so unless indicated, all articles written by J.Tsukamoto

 The Shiba Inu is the smallest of the native Japan dog breeds and is the sole member in the small-sized category.

-By far, the Shiba Inu is the most popular of the native breeds due to their looks and size.
+By far, the Shiba Inu is the most popular of the native breeds due to their charming looks and "just-right" size.

 With male Shiba Inus reaching only 17 inches and 22 pounds, the Shiba seems to be almost the “perfect-sized” dog.
 Not to big.
 Not to small.